referefz/HTB-Writeups/Cap.md

 *Hello everyone!!
 This is Reef the Inquirer✨.
 Quick and easy!
 Cap was a straightforward machine that gave me a textbook lesson on danger of cap_setuid capability.*

-*A web page was contains a "Security Snapshot" dashboard that let the logged-in user `Nathan` download a 5-second PCAP of his own network traffic.
+*A web page contained a "Security Snapshot" dashboard that let the logged-in user `Nathan` download a 5-second PCAP of his own network traffic.
 Bumping the numeric ID in `/data/{id}` down confirmed an Insecure Direct Object Reference (IDOR), and I let `Burp Suite`'s Intruder chew through a generated wordlist of IDs (`num.txt`) to see only snapshots actually exist on the server.
 Capture `0` turned out to be the juicy one: cracking it open in Wireshark handed me Nathan's FTP credentials in cleartext, which doubled as his SSH password too.
-From there it was a short hop: `getcap` revealed that `/usr/bin/python3.8` had been left with the `cap_setuid` capability, and GTFOBins had the one-liner ready to go — `setuid(0)` and pop straight into a root shell.
-Clean recon, one IDOR confirmed by fuzzing, one capability misconfig, full system compromise 🚩*
+From there, `getcap` revealed that `/usr/bin/python3.8` had been left with the `cap_setuid` capability, and GTFOBins had the one-liner ready to go into a root shell! 🚩*

 ---